KonradHoeffner/tempoguide/index.md

 ### Oops All Spells

-Mostly played by ellaone on MTGO, who has a lot of experience and will outplay you if you make a single mistake.
+This is one of the few matchups where I mulligan aggressively for turn 1 interaction they are so fast.
 Take your time, mulligan to enough turn 1 interaction and never give them an opening to combo.
 Double Daze + Surgical is not enough on the draw as the zombies will kill you in three turns after memories journey even if you surgical the Thassas Oracle.
-*TODO: update, its more widely played now*

-This is one of the few matchups where I mulligan aggressively for turn 1 interaction they are so fast.
-With Force of Negation you may have to force Dark Ritual because their combo pieces are creatures.
-They may have a pivot to creatures (if you don't see Pact of Negation) or to Goblin Charbelcher, but that is not great for them because your countermagic still works against it.

 #### Sideboarding